Our Farming Practices

 - are often highly involved in their local communities and support the local economy by not only selling locally but also buying locally.

-* We save seeds from as many of our different crops as we can, which means we use largely heirloom varieties.
-We're working toward returning our waste to the farm and relying less and less on manufactured chemical-based fertilizers and fossil fuels.
-We use chemicals only in a rescue situation: meaning that we only use chemical pesticides if the entire crop is threatened and only use chemical fertilizer when working with a field stripped of its nourishment by industrial farming.
+* We raise many open-pollinated varieties of vegetables, which then allows us to save our own seed, some of which are heirlooms.
+We're constantly working toward returning waste from animals and plants back to the ground on the farm and relying less on manufactured chemical-based fertilizers and fossil fuels.
+We use chemicals only in a rescue situation: meaning that we only use chemical pesticides or fertilizer if the entire crop is threatened.

 * We treat all our animals humanely, which means we don't cut bits off them that God put there any more than we have to.
 We do castrate males who will not be used as breeding stock as that's one way of protecting both them and the females.
 We also allow our animals to range and behave as they are naturally inclined to, within limits.
-For instance, our hogs have freedom to range and root within fenced areas.
+For instance, our chickens have taken care of our tick problem because they have free-range over the farm eating anything and everything they want.
+Except we do try to keep them out of the garden.
+Sometimes it works.
 We do have to confine animals from time to time, generally for breeding purposes, and for no longer than is necessary.
-When butchering time comes, we thank our animals and treat them humanely.
+When butchering time comes, we thank our animals for what they've given us while on the hoof.

 We address some of these issues elsewhere on this site and welcome conversation and questions.